eisverticker/mw-category/README.md

 # mw-category

-This library enables users to access members of a category from a mediawiki-compatible source.
+Tool for displaying members of a category from a mediawiki-compatible source.

 ## Resources